 The standard is mandatory not only in the USA but also in the European Union, India, South Korea, etc. More than 100 jurisdictions fall under this set, so it’s worth paying attention.

 The Sarbanes-Oxley Act was adopted in 2002 as a reaction to numerous financial frauds.
-It requires all public and private companies to report on their internal accounting controls to the SEC regularly.
+It requires all public and private companies to regularly report on their internal accounting controls to the SEC.
 In this way, they provide access to information about financial practices and means of monitoring the accuracy of financial statements and the legality of their actions.

 So, it’s necessary to have high-quality automated software for clear documentation and reporting, as well as to develop a strong system for protecting this software to comply with this law.
-Companies are obliged to submit annual reports on the security of financial procedures, reporting and the quality of internal controls.
-Also, within the standard, quarterly audits are conducted to compare system configuration with policy and check security event logs, user activity, profile management activities, etc.
+Companies must submit annual reports on the security of financial procedures, reporting and the quality of internal controls.
+Also, within the standard, quarterly audits compare system configuration with policy and check security event logs, user activity, profile management activities, etc.